Billy Roses’ Dandelion, 1960

 Michael Goldberg (1924 – 2007) created this painting in 1960.
 It is signed and dated on the reverse, and has the seemingly enigmatic title Billy Roses’ Dandelion.

 Michael Goldberg was a close friend of the poet Frank O’Hara (1926‑1966) and O’Hara wrote poems about Goldberg’s art.
 While he did not accept the label, Michael Goldberg was considered a Second Generation Abstract Expressionist, along with such artists as Norman Bluhm, Grace Hartigan, and Joan Mitchell.
-Frank O’Hara wrote the poem Why I am Not a Poet about the creation of the Goldberg painting Sardines, now in the collection of the Smithsonian Museum of American Art.
+Frank O’Hara wrote the poem Why I am Not a Painter about the creation of the Goldberg painting Sardines, now in the collection of the Smithsonian Museum of American Art.
 For the answer to questions you have thought of, as well as those you have never dreamt of about Michael Goldberg and Frank O’Hara, click on the link at the end of this article.

 Although he inherited Rothko’s New York Studio in 1962, Goldberg had more in common artistically with Franz Kline and Barnett Newman than Rothko.
 He knew and admired Jackson Pollack.